Andy Kyle (1910s outfielder)

-Andrew Ewing Kyle (October 29, 1889 – September 6, 1971) was a Canadian Major League Baseball outfielder and National Hockey Association defenseman.
-He was the first person to play both baseball and ice hockey professionally.
+Andrew Ewing Kyle (October 29, 1889 – September 6, 1971) was a Canadian Major League Baseball outfielder and National Hockey Association defenceman.

 Baseball

 In baseball, Kyle turned professional with the Class A Toronto Maple Leafs in 1910.
 He didn't get much playing time and was sent to the Elgin Kittens of the Northern Association in May and then, when that league folded, to the Lawrence Colts of the New England League in July.
 Kyle rejoined the Leafs in September.
 In 1911, he played for Troy in the New York State League but was released in May.
 Kyle then joined the London Tecumsehs in the Canadian League.
 The following season, he played for the Columbus Senators of the American Association and for the Akron Rubbermen of the Central League.

 Kyle was purchased by the Cincinnati Reds, playing in his first major league game on September 7, 1912, and his last on October 6, 1912.
 He appeared in nine games and hit .333 (7-for-21) with four runs batted in and three runs scored.
 He drew four walks which pushed his on-base percentage up to .440.
 In seven outfield appearances he handled 16 chances without an error.
 The 22-year-old stood 5'8" and weighed 160 lbs.

 After his brief major league stint, Kyle played for the New Orleans Pelicans of the Southern Association in 1913, where his batting average fell to .194.
 He continued to play on and off in the minors until 1921, spending his last three seasons with the Kitchener Beavers of the Michigan-Ontario League.